jmh108/MCP-server-readability-python/README.md

-# Mozilla Readability Parser MCP Server (Python)
+# Mozilla Readability Parser MCP Server (Python / FastMCP)

-## Original Implementation Reference
+## Credits/Reference
-This project is based on the original [server-moz-readability](https://github.com/emzimmer/server-moz-readability) implementation.
-For the original README documentation, please refer to the [original README.md](https://github.com/emzimmer/server-moz-readability/blob/main/readme.md).
+This project is based on the original [server-moz-readability](https://github.com/emzimmer/server-moz-readability) implementation of [emzimmer](https://github.com/emzimmer).
+(For the original README documentation, please refer to the [original README.md](https://github.com/emzimmer/server-moz-readability/blob/main/readme.md).)

-This Python implementation adapts the original concept to work with the Model Context Protocol (MCP) while maintaining the core functionality of extracting clean, readable content from web pages.
+This Python implementation adapts the original concept to run as python based MCP using [FastMCP](https://github.com/jlowin/fastmcp)

-# Mozilla Readability Parser MCP Server (Python)
+# Mozilla Readability Parser MCP Server

 A Python implementation of the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server that extracts and transforms webpage content into clean, LLM-optimized Markdown.